unleashy/vahv/README.md

 ### Error messages

-Vahv intentionally separates error messages from validators.
+Vahv intentionally separates error messages from validation.
 This makes it easier to reuse error messages, and decouples i18n from validation.
 If you have a set of default messages, all you have to do is use what TypeScript already gives you: